semprag/semprag.github.io/editors.md

 2. When you see that there is a new submission, please check it out on the [OJS website](http://semprag.org/editor/submissions/submissionsInReview).

-3. The system automatically assigns LMcN and KJS as the editors in charge, but that's just temporary until a shepherding editor is chosen.
+3. The system automatically assigns the editors in chief as the editors in charge, but that's just temporary until a shepherding editor is chosen.
 Who takes charge is a collective decision.
-LMcN/KJS may ask for volunteers, browbeat someone into taking it, or take it on themselves.
+The editors in chief may ask for volunteers, browbeat someone into taking it, or take it on themselves.
 Or, in fact, someone can actually volunteer straightaway if the paper looks interesting to them.

 4. The shepherding editor sends email to the author, saying that they will shepherd the article, that we are aiming for a decision within 60 days, and that they should contact the shepherd if they have any questions or concerns.